 According to The Master Builders Association (MBA) North, South Africa, the construction industry faces an uphill financial battle due to the nature of how payments are structured.
 With billing only occurring once work has been completed, the suspension of payments during lockdown has created a knock-on effect that is felt throughout the industry.
 Since the built environment already has a climate of late payment, streamlining your cash flow system now will enable you to re-enter the market with a positive outlook once the lockdown ends.

-Here are some points worth considering, both now and post-lockdown:
+Here are some points worth considering:

-A sure-fire way to avoid non-payment or delinquency is to do a background check on all new clients before signing a contract.
+A surefire way to avoid non-payment or delinquency is to do a background check on all new clients before signing a contract.
 Getting references, obtaining a credit rating, and speaking with your colleagues about a potential client will ensure that billed work receives payment on time from the start.

 Managing cash flow on a profitable project is difficult enough without the uncertainty of an erratic market.
 By taking advantage of cash flow management software, you’ll have a better picture of your current costs through receipt analysis while delivering a realistic billing schedule based on accurate data.
 With up-to-date information and complete transparency on all costs involved, you will not only produce better forecasts but cement your reputation with a client.